octopwn/octopwn-wasm-documentation/docs/plugins/clients/ldap.md

 ##### Parameters
 - **user_dn**: The user you want to add dcsync privileges for.
 Example: `CN=tyron.lannister,OU=Westerlands,DC=sevenkingdoms,DC=local`
-- **forest**: {==Can I just put a foreign domain such as `essos.local` here and it works?
+- **forest** (optional): {==DN Name of the forest I want to change.
+Write privileges to the forest DN object needed.
+Will use current DN of the connection if omitted.
+Can I just put a foreign domain such as `essos.local` here and it works?
 I did it and it said it's okay, but I wasn't able to dcsync or see it in done, so I guess no. What else would this be for?==}

 #### addprivaddmember
 Grants a user the AddMember privilege for a specific group within the domain.
 This action authorizes the user to add members to the group but does not include the user as a member of the group.